 Latin Name: Ugni molinae

-Site and Soil: Chilean Guava likes 1/2 day to full sun in cooler regions, partial shade in hot regions, and well-drained, acidic soil.
+Site and Soil: Guava likes 1/2 day to full sun in cooler regions, partial shade in hot regions, and well-drained, acidic soil.

 Bearing Age: 1-2 years after planting